arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/01.user-manual/content.md

 }
 ```

-Execute the App by clicking in the **Run** button in the Arduino App Lab and you should see the LED matrix showing your frame:
+Execute the App by clicking on the **Run** button in the Arduino App Lab and you should see the LED matrix showing your frame:

 ![LED Matrix example running](assets/matrix-grayscale.png)